 Asbestos Trust Funds and Claims

-Last updated: March 2026
+Last updated: April 2, 2026

 Asbestos trust funds are compensation funds created in connection with companies that faced large numbers of asbestos-related claims.
 In general, these trusts were established so that present and future claimants could still pursue compensation even after the original company entered bankruptcy proceedings.

-Because asbestos exposure often happened many years before a diagnosis, trust claims are frequently discussed alongside lawsuits and other compensation options.
+Because asbestos exposure often happened many years before a diagnosis, trust claims are frequently discussed alongside lawsuits and other asbestos-related compensation options.

 Asbestos claims often depend on reconstructing exposure history from many years earlier.
 That may involve identifying employers, work locations, job duties, product use, and the timing of exposure.